8 Major Hair Colour Transformations To Inspire You This Summer

 From sunset-inspired copper hues and buttery blondes to dusty pinks and face-framing highlights, post-lockdown colour knows no bounds, with expert hair colourists whipping up all manner of bold shades to satisfy our need for major change.
 It makes total sense: switching up your hair colour is exciting – not to mention empowering – and as everything still seems so wearisome, welcoming something fresh and different is a start to feeling brand-new.

-Whether you prefer understated shades or something more out-there, prepare to be inspired by these eight mesmerizing post-lockdown hair colour transformations.
+Whether you prefer understated shades or something more out-there, prepare to be inspired by these eight mesmerising post-lockdown hair colour transformations.